15 best knowledge management software and tools for 2023

 Notable customers: New Zealand Post, Canon, Massachusetts Institute of Technology, Harvard University, Georgetown University, University of Michigan, The New York Stem Cell Foundation

-Bit.ai is a document collaboration platform that brings document creation and management together in one place.
+Bit.ai is a document collaboration platform that brings document creation and management in one place.
 Our favorite thing about their platform?
 Every company, department, and team has its own unique set of digital tools, files, and web resources that they use.

 Key knowledge management features: